thegamingden/after-sundown/src/danger/healing_and_death.md

 performed within the "golden hour" of the injury (an hour from when the patient was injured, not an hour from first medical contact).
 First aid is a Logic + Medicine test.
-1 hit removes 2 forward slashes, 2 hits removes 2 back slashes, 3 hits remove 2 dashes, and additional hits remove 1 mark of each type.
+1 hit removes 2 forward slashes, 2 hits removes 2 back slashes, 3 hits remove 2 dashes, and any additional hits remove 1 mark of each type.
 So, a 5 hit First Aid test would remove 4 marks of each type.

 If the victim is currently Dying you must first put a stop to that.
 This is a Threshold 3 test.
 Any Net Hits will also remove wound 1 wound mark of each type.